aditishenoy/100-days-of-code/log.md

 **Today's Progress**: Started with W1 of CNN course - really helps with understanding and applying the concepts for my project!

+### Day 37: February 13, Wednesday

+**Today's Progress**: Continued working with this today - Worked with Keras and started breaking down concepts into small understandable parts in my Training repo on github